Have Questions?

 Center for Rapid Recovery Inc is 2 miles from West Hempstead, New York

-Center for Rapid Recovery Inc has been dedicating its treatment programs and services to helping individuals who are struggling with substances of abuse in West Hempstead, NY. and within the surrounding area.
+Center for Rapid Recovery Inc has been dedicating its treatment programs and services to helping individuals who are struggling with substances of abuse in West Hempstead, New York and within the surrounding area.

 Center for Rapid Recovery Inc offers a wide variety of treatment and rehabilitation methods, including long term addiction treatment programs, inpatient drug rehab facilities, outpatient hospital programs, short term drug addiction treatment, inpatient detox facilities and more.
 Center for Rapid Recovery Inc also believes that it is important that it provides specific services to ensure that its clients get the results that they require.
 This is why Center for Rapid Recovery Inc is specialized in anger management, substance abuse counseling approach, rational emotive behavioral therapy, dual diagnosis drug rehab, cognitive/behavior therapy, couple/family therapy, among other programs.